DevMike123/get-started-with-flutter/README.md

-# first_app
+# Getting Started With Flutter

-A new Flutter project.
+A new Flutter project containing all the basic files and folders required to create a basic application using Flutter!

 ## Getting Started